 Unfortunately, sometimes the animals bleed only internally.
 This happened to me on my buck hunt last year.
 My broadhead hit 2 ribs and went just through the opposite shoulder.
 Not a drop of blood to be seen.
 I know this has happened to many hunters.
 Surprisingly, this also happened to me on my most recent rifle hunt, despite the rather large exit hole.

 It’s hard to be prepared for this, but it is important to be aware that it may happen.
 Having a plan in place is half the game.

-Sometimes Animals do not Die Immediately
+Sometimes Animals Do Not Die Immediately

 Whether the shot was not optimal, the animal moved after the shot, or just simple physics, part of the equation is that animals do not always die right away as they do on television.
 This is a two-fold eye-opener for new hunters.
 The number one rule, unless the animal dies in your vision, is to wait.
-You never want to bump (push your animal to get up) an animal that has been shot; it is always better to let them lie.
+You never want to bump (push your animal to get up) an animal that has been shot; it is always better to let it lie.
 This is a hard and anxious time for hunters.
 We always want to know!
 Waiting has led to some of my most anxious moments in life.
 With my first deer, I bumped her 3 times before being forced by friends to go back to camp, we found her after waiting an hour.

 The second thing to keep in mind is that sometimes you must follow up.
-This can be a second shot, or third, or you may have to deploy some other method to end the life of the animal.
+This can be a second shot or third, or you may have to deploy some other method to end the life of the animal.
 This is a difficult task, mentally, and can be quite dangerous depending on the animal.

 I know that these are things that we do not often discuss outside of camp but with the increasing interest in providing our own food, these can be invaluable to know if you are a new hunter, especially if you do not have a mentor.